Artists are essential to society and are at the heart of everything we do.

 Through detailed exploration of the different genres within drama, theatre practitioners and of course play texts both classic and contemporary, as a team we aim to enrich our student’s cultural understanding and excite their imaginations through the delivery of engaging lessons.
 All of our KS3 students are given the opportunity to experience the subject.

-Skills include - still image, transitions, role play, improvisation & split scene.
-Exploration & profiling of different characters, development of essential skills; hot seating, role on the wall, proxemics, spatial awareness, characterisation, movement/mime/gesture, non-naturalism and physical theatre.
+Skills include - still image, transitions, role play, improvisation & split scene, exploration & profiling of different characters, development of essential skills; hot seating, role on the wall, proxemics, spatial awareness, characterisation, movement/mime/gesture, non-naturalism and physical theatre.

-Continue to build on collaboration and communication skills with new class members.
+In year 9, students will continue to build on collaboration and communication skills with new class members.